What is skin cancer?

 Both basal cell carcinoma and squamous cell carcinoma are known as non-melanoma skin cancer or keratinocyte cancers.
 Keratinocyte cancer is more common in men, with almost double the incidence compared to women.

-Melanoma is the third most common cancer in Australians 9excluding keratinocyte cancers as data on incidence is not routinely collected).
-In 2015, 13,694 Australians were diagnosed with melanoma.
+Melanoma is the third most common cancer in Australians excluding keratinocyte cancers as data on incidence is not routinely collected).

 Every year, in Australia: